E1leenn/finalchallenge/README.md

 ![](images/frameEXAMPLE.png)

 # Create 32 x 32 Buttons
-We are using a list of list to create a 32 x 32 buttons.
+We are using a list of list and nested for loop to create a 32 x 32 buttons.
 ```
 button = [[j for j in range(32)] for i in range(32)]